Pawamoy/keycut-data/README.md

 Control   | Ctrl
 Function  | Fn
 Tabulate  | Tab
-Windows   | Windows only if windows program, else Super, or unicode Apple     | Apple, or unicode
+Windows   | Windows only if Windows program, else Super, or unicode Apple     | Apple, or unicode